collapsed-stacks/startups/questions/1283/domain-with-the-name-myproduct-com-already-taken.md

 - tagged: `tech-company`, `legal`, `business-registration`, `domain-name`
 - score: 9

-<p>If anyone has already experienced this situation, any kind of suggestions/guidance would be more than appreciated.</p>
+If anyone has already experienced this situation, any kind of suggestions/guidance would be more than appreciated.

-<p>The question:</p>
+The question:

-<p>Scenario:
+Scenario:
 My company (MyCompany Ltd) is currently registered under my name.
-I intend to sell a product called "MyProduct".</p>
+I intend to sell a product called "MyProduct".

-<p>The domain name "MyProduct.com" is already taken and they are selling a product, also named "MyProduct" or a variation of that name ("MyProductDeluxe").
-They have not claimed the trademark though, nor have they registered a company under that name.</p>
+The domain name "MyProduct.com" is already taken and they are selling a product, also named "MyProduct" or a variation of that name ("MyProductDeluxe").
+They have not claimed the trademark though, nor have they registered a company under that name.

-<p>Their "MyProduct/MyProductDeluxe" was created before my company officially existed.</p>
+Their "MyProduct/MyProductDeluxe" was created before my company officially existed.

-<p>Would I have any legal grounds to (re)claim the name for myself?</p>
+Would I have any legal grounds to (re)claim the name for myself?

 ## Answer 1285